Kevin Fujii/Civil Beat/2023

 In 2019, the International Year of Indigenous Languages, UNESCO recognized Hawaiian as a success story.
 It noted how, in 1985, only 32 children under the age of 18 — including on Ni‘ihau — spoke the language.

-The State of Hawaiʻi estimates that that more than 27,000 people five years and older speak Hawaiian at home.
+The State of Hawaiʻi estimates that more than 27,000 people five years and older speak Hawaiian at home.

 One essential cause of the rise is Hawaiian immersion schools, which currently enroll some 2,500 students.